Chleba/PIXELARTOR/README.md

 ## TODO
 There are some features that I am looking to implement:
- - fixing cameras position controls
+ - [x] fix cameras position controls
- - add more supported 3D formats
+ - [x] add more supported 3D formats
- - generating normal map textures
+ - [ ] generating normal map textures
- - loading videos
+ - [ ] loading videos
- - selecting range of generated frames
+ - [ ] selecting range of generated frames
- - fixing lights and shadow
+ - [ ] fixing lights and shadow
- - add transparent ground mesh for functional outlines and shadows
+ - [ ] add transparent ground mesh for functional outlines and shadows
- - add timeline for camera move animation
+ - [ ] add timeline for camera move animation
- - export into a spritesheet with customize grid
+ - [ ] export into a spritesheet with customize grid
- - export into a video file
+ - [ ] export into a video file
- - better UI
+ - [ ] better UI
- - mesh inspector with simple color shaders
+ - [ ] mesh inspector with simple color shaders
- - ** rewrite into native C++ application with custom animation control **
+ - [ ] ** rewrite into native C++ application with custom animation control **

 ## Binaries
 To get started you can visit [Release](https://github.com/Chleba/PIXELARTOR/releases) page and download